oasis-open/odata-rapid/website/README.md

 yarn
 ```

-Repeat this whenever you want to pull in changes in the [tools](../tools) package.
+Repeat this whenever you want to pull in changes from the [tools](../tools/readme.md) mono-repo.

 ### Linting and fixing documentation issues